orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 The configuration content must adhere to the [PageBuilder configuration standard](../page-configuration/page-configuration.md).

-If not defined, will be used the following as fallback value:
+If not defined, will be used the following as `pageConfiguration` content:
 ```json
 {
   "type": "element",